kailash-manasarovar/statement/docs/timeline/2024/july.md

 - They first explain the whole pig-butcher industry in Cambodia and how it works.
 - I'm amazed to discover fraudsters literally live in small enclosed towns - like prisons because they're not allowed to leave - and work day and night on phishing online for Western folk with money who might part with it.
 - I'm familiar with these sorts of accounts; I had thousands ping me when I ran for general election in the UK, many of them pretending to be nice-looking, armed forces gentlemen looking for love.
-- From time to time I might message them saying; *don't worry, we're coming to free you all*, or similar which probably wasn't in good taste but I was perma-high.
+- From time to time I might message them back saying; *don't worry, we're coming to free you all*, or similar, which probably wasn't in good taste but I was perma-high.
 - The most interesting part of this talk, I found, was a couple of solid demonstrations of how crypto-ownership can be easily tracked, especially when it comes to major fraud and child sex-trafficking.
 - Very comforting.